johndave74/Beverage-Sales-Analysis/README.md

 ---

-This analysis not only showcases the dashboard’s key features but also demonstrates your ability to draw actionable insights from data, which is a valuable skill for your students to learn.
+This analysis not only showcases the dashboard’s key features but also demonstrates your ability to draw actionable insights from data.